davepacheco/node-moray/docs/man/man1/putbucket.md

 See `moray(1)` for information about the `COMMON_OPTIONS`, which control the log verbosity and how to locate the remote server.

-The JSON input file may have properties:
+The JSON read from stdin may have the following properties:

 `indexes`
     an object whose properties identify each of the indexed fields.
 Each value